-Heat in the summer months may reach up to 40ºC (over 100ºF).
+Heat in the summer months (June to August) may reach up to 40ºC (over 100ºF).
 Drink plenty of water every day and use high-factor sun block of SPF 50+.

 Sand storms and dust storms occur, and the rocky canyon lands see flash floods in the rainy season (between November and March).

 Also be aware that Jordan is located in an active earthquake zone, and people have been killed by rock falls and landslides in the canyons.
 While there is no way of predicting exactly when an earthquake will happen, be aware of what to do in an emergency situation.

 Time your trip to Wadi Rum carefully; you want to make sure that it's nice and not cloudy or rainy – but not so hot that you're melting.
 August is the hottest month, averaging 93ºF (34ºC).
 For pleasant warmth and abundant sunshine, March-May and September-November is best.
 Rain is infrequent – most falls during the winter months, along with occasional snow.

-Westerners tend to be used to the four-season climates of the US, and UK – the rapidly changing extremes of this part of Jordan need respect and preparation.
+Travelers tend to be used to the four-season climates of the US and UK – the rapidly changing extremes of this part of Jordan need respect and preparation.
 Temperatures drop quickly when the sun goes down.